-Call for Speakers and Session Topics: Deadline, Friday August 26
+Call for Speakers and Session Topics: Deadline Extended, Friday September 9

 Do you have an idea for an engaging 60-minute panel discussion or 30-minute power session?
 Please review instructions and submit your proposal here.

 Are you interested in being considered as an “expert speaker” for an IWCE curated panel discussion?
 If so, please review instructions and submit your qualifications here.

 Before you submit, please review the topic areas that we will be talking about at IWCE 2023

 What are we looking for?

 The IWCE Advisory Board seeks submissions from critical communications leaders in public safety and enterprise, policy makers, incident commanders, hardware and software developers, cybersecurity experts and thought leaders to share what works, what should change and where the future of critical communications is headed.
 The audience is always eager to hear the details of a real-world case study.
 Or a discussion including a variety of viewpoints on a Panel Session.
 We focus on diversity of voice, experience and perspective.

 Please see our list of Tracks and the corresponding topics below.
 Your topic might fit into more than one track.
 You will have the opportunity to select two tracks relevant to your topic during the submission process.